MedMen: Funding

 Prior to its Canadian Stock Exchange listing, MedMen raised approximately $110 million through a private placement at an implied enterprise valuation of $1.65 billion.

 The company also raised nearly $200 million (debt and equity) from September 2018 through November 2018, but reported only $80 million in cash on hand at year-end.
 In March 2019, MedMen announced a $250 million convertible financing facility with Gotham Green Partners.

 Retail stores and facilities

 As of fall 2019, MedMen operated 32 dispensaries serving both medical and recreational customers in Arizona, California, Illinois, Nevada, New York, and Florida.

+On March 11, 2024, it was reported by several sources that Medmen had closed its operations everywhere except for in San Diego and near LA International Airport.
+The closures came not too long after the company's stock value dropped to zero, which lead to the ousting of their CEO and executive chairman.

 Business strategy

 Domestic

 MedMen West Hollywood was one of two licensed dispensaries operating in time for the start of legal recreational use in the Greater Los Angeles area on January 2, 2018.

 According to the Bureau of Cannabis Control records, the first state license for a cannabis business in the city of Los Angeles went to MedMen Beverly Hills on January 19, 2018.

 MedMen has opened eight stores in Florida to serve its medical marijuana market and plans to have nine stores open by the end of 2019.